jacopotagliabue/recs-at-resonable-scale/README.md

 After the data is loaded, we use dbt as our transformation tool of choice.
 While you can run dbt code as part of a Metaflow pipeline, we keep the dbt part separate in this project to simplify the runtime component: it will be trivial (as shown [here](https://github.com/jacopotagliabue/post-modern-stack) for example) to orchestrate the SQL code within Metaflow if you wish to do so.
 After the data is loaded in Snowflake:

-* `cd` into the `dbt` folder.
+* `cd` into the `dbt` folder;
-* Run `dbt run`.
+* run `dbt run`.

 Check your Snowflake for the new tables created by dbt:

 ![Dbt tables](/images/after_dbt.png)

-In particular, the table `"EXPLORATION_DB"."HM_POST"."FILTERED_DATAFRAME"` represents a dataframe in which user, article and transaction data are all joined together - the Metaflow pipeline will read directly from this table, leveraging the pre-processing done at scale through dbt and Snowflake.
+In particular, the table `"EXPLORATION_DB"."HM_POST"."FILTERED_DATAFRAME"` represents a dataframe in which user, article and transaction data are all joined together - the Metaflow pipeline will read from this table, leveraging the pre-processing done at scale through dbt and Snowflake.

 ## How to run the entire project